micropython/micropython-esp32-ulp/README.rst

          but the binary format is different than that of the original ESP32 ULP.
 You need to select the ``esp32s2`` cpu (`see docs </docs/index.rst>`_) when assembling code for use on an ESP32-S2/S3.

+.. [#f2] Note: The ESP32-S2 and ESP32-S3 have the same ULP binary format, but the peripheral
+         register addresses (those accessed with REG_RD and REG_WR) are different.
+For best results, use the correct peripheral register addresses for the specific variant you are working with.
+The assembler (when used with ``cpu=esp32s2``) will accept addresses for any of the 3 variants, because they are translated into relative offsets anyway and many registers live at the same relative offset on all 3 variants.
+         This conveniently means that the same assembly code can assembled unmodified for each variant and produce a correctly working binary - as long as only peripheral registers are used, which have the same relative offset across the variants.
+Use with care!

 Quick start
 -----------